 Albion College Off-Campus Programs (OCP) Grant

 Grants of up to $1,500 are awarded to students demonstrating financial need.
 (Please check with the Office of Financial Aid to determine your eligibility.)
 Applications for these competitive awards are also weighted by other factors such as program location (domestic or abroad), whether off-campus study is a requirement of the student's major, grade point average, and the quality of the application essay.
 Please do not submit your OCP application essay.
-Grant applications for the 2015 summer or fall semester or 2015/16 academic year are due on Monday, April 13 by 5 p.m.
+Grant applications for the fall semester or 2016/17 academic year are due on Friday, March 25 by 5pm.

 Kim Tunnicliff Endowment

 In support of individuals studying abroad, the Kim Tunnicliff Endowment seeks to provide students with financial support as they embark on experiential and international educational opportunities.

 Eligibility: Student must be engaged in an Albion-approved study abroad program.
 Preference shall go to a student studying in Russia, Africa or the Middle East, or to those who apply for an international program which includes independent field study or research.
 Preference is also given to members of the Gerald R. Ford Institute for Leadership in Public Policy and Service.